shreyaspatel7/helm-example/README.md

 ```

-You can debug the templates view following command
+You can debug the templates via following command

 ```
 helm install app-release . --dry-run --debug